It is possible to carry some Medicare and employer coverage if you decide to work past the age of 65. But the rules aren’t the same for everybody.

 Qualified Small Employer Health Reimbursement Arrangement (QSEHRA)

 The good thing about QSEHRAs is they cover all of your premiums — with one exception.
-Retirees who worked fewer than 40 quarters during their employment lifetime will be responsible for paying Part A premiums.
+Retirees who worked fewer than 40 quarters during their lifetime will be responsible for paying Part A premiums.

 Can I have both Medicare Part B and employer coverage?